imsatyamshandilya/imsatyamshandilya/README.md

 - 🔭 I’m currently studies **Computer Science and Engineering (CSE) at Kalinga Institution of Industrial Technology (KIIT), Bhubaneswar**

-- 🌱 Currently I am an intermediate Developer and exploring new technologies in **Artificial Intelligence and Machine Learning🧑‍💻.**
+- 🌱 Currently I am an intermediate Developer and exploring new technologies in **Data Science and Machine Learning🧑‍💻.**

 - 👯 I’m interested in **Coding, Photography, Travelling.**